Vanshika-Srivastava79/Vanshika-Srivastava79/README.md

 ## Hi there 👋

+My name is Vanshika, and I am a Computer Scienece student interested in Java and enthusiastic about AI and Cybersecurity.

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on my Java projects and DSA
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Web development
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m also interested in Research, Cybersecurity and AI

 <!--
 **Vanshika-Srivastava79/Vanshika-Srivastava79** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.